 As well as the commitment of our own staff to running 2 clubs each over the course of a year, we are able to increase the breadth of what we offer through the selection of qualified and skilled coaches.
-Over the next 12 months we aim to use coaches from: Canterbury Badminton Club; Kent Cricket Club; British Handball; local coaches from our SSP; Appetti Tennis (Canterbury); and swimming coaches from the Faversham pool.
+Over the past 12 months we have used coaches from: Canterbury Badminton Club; Kent Cricket Club; British Handball; local coaches from our SSP; Appetti Tennis (Canterbury); golf coach from 'The Cave' (Boughton), and swimming coaches from the Faversham pool.